 - (Increment) it represents an increment of value

 Many people confuse this with an MVP.
 But, as we will see in the next section, these are not the same.

 Minimum Viable Product (MVP)

-Although Eric Ries didn’t originate the term in his book Lean Startup, its meaning is now generally taken to mean Eric’s use of it.
-A Minimum Viable Product is a development technique in which a new product or website is developed with enough features to satisfy early adopters.
+Although Eric Ries didn’t originate the term in his book The Lean Startup, most people now use his meaning of it.
+A Minimum Viable Product is a development technique used to develop a new product or website with just enough features to satisfy early adopters.
 Only after considering feedback from the product’s initial users is the final, complete set of features designed and developed .
 Here is the Lean Startup’s description of MVPs:

 - Used for developing products for early adopters by focusing on learning what they want

 - Geared toward startups

 - Designed for the first time a product/service is released

 - Usually built by a small team that can already pivot